Dog Facts: The Amazing Powers of Working Dogs

 A Wolfish Bite

 All modern dog breeds descend from their wild cousins, the wolves.
-Dogs, like wolves, are natural predators.
-They have strong jaws evolved to grab, pull, and tear prey animals.
+Dogs, like wolves, are both natural predators and scavengers.
+They have strong jaws evolved to grab, pull, and tear the flesh and bones of prey animals and carrion.
 A dog's bite-strength is vastly superior to a human's.
 This extraordinary bite means dogs excel as hunting companions, guard dogs, and rescue dogs.

 The Advantages of Canine Anatomy and Physiology